Building a Trusted Brand: The Key to Attracting Target Audiences Over Paid Leads and Mass Marketing

 Message angle

-• Main point: You know the streets, timelines, and hidden tradeoffs inside one set of neighborhoods or property types.
+• Main point: You know the streets, timelines, and tradeoffs inside one set of neighborhoods or property types.

 • Close: You state that even if someone is early, you are happy to map options with no pressure.